Hints & Tips

 Enemies get an opportunity to loot your cart from each direction they win, so losing in many directions at once is more costly.

-Each month three goods will have their prices affected across the entire kingdom – check the top bar on the map screen for more details.
+Each month three goods will affect their prices across the entire kingdom – check the top bar on the map screen for more details.

-The Deployment Time cost of better fighters tends to be higher, so you may need a balance of fighter types to best defend your caravan.
+The Deployment Time cost of better fighters tends to be higher, so you may need a balance of fighter types to defend your caravan best.

 The Deployment Time cost of heroes will increase gradually as they level up and become more fearsome in combat.